CharaChorder/docs/docs/CharaChorder One.rst

 plugged to, and it is not possible to customize their outputs.

 In the above [[CharaChorder One layout card.webp|graphic]], you’ll see the Shift key labeled as “Shift”.
-In the `Key Remapping Reference Guide <https://docs.google.com/spreadsheets/d/1--T9bXshCIC-OVly-CY3rK87fgb7AHgJl3IySh7cmHc/edit#gid=0>`__, this key has the name “Left_Shift” and “Right_Shift”, one for each side of the CharaChorder.
-Additionally, on the webtool :doc:`CharaChorder-config<Tools>`, this key is also assignable by the names “Left_Shift” and “Right_Shift”.
+In the `Device Manager <https://manager.charachorder.com/config/layout/>`__, this key has the name “Shift Keyboard Modifier (Left)” and “Shift Keyboard Modifier (Right)”, one for each side of the CharaChorder.

 By default, the Shift is accessible by pressing and holding either pinky finger inwards, that is, east on the left pinky or west on the right